-Due to the dried sugar glaze on the surface, in addition to having a hard, crunchy texture, Imo-Kenpi is easily broken.
-Additionally, like these sticks, the Japanese sweet potato snack often comes with black sesame seeds adhering to the surface.
+Due to the dry sugar glaze on the surface, in addition to having a hard, crunchy texture, Imokenpi is easily broken, and as you can see in the photo above, it often comes with black sesame seeds.

 Where to Buy

-(Reference page : Wikipedia 芋ケンピ )
+(Reference Page: Wikipedia 芋ケンピ )